tapfortap/Documentation/plugins/basic4android.md

 Do you want to use Tap for Tap with Basic4Android?
 Then we got you covered.

 Help make this plugin better.
-Head to https://github.com/tapfortap/Basic4Android and clone the repo and submit pull requests.
+Head to https://github.com/tapfortap/Basic4Android, fork the repo and submit pull requests.

 Help make this documentation better.
-Head to https://github.com/tapfortap/Documentation and update Basic4Android.md
+Head to https://github.com/tapfortap/Documentation fork the repo and update Basic4Android.md

 ### Minimum Requirements
 - Android 2.2.0 and up